rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Timing.md

 # Adder

+The full adder circuit we have looked at takes 3 gate delays for the carry out to be computed

 ![image](/img/Year_1/CSys/DEMA/Timing/adder.webp)

+If we can precompute the first level, there are only 2 gate delays once the carry in arrives

 # Ripple adder

+The computation of the carry bit ripples through the chained adders

 ![image](/img/Year_1/CSys/DEMA/Timing/ripple_adder.webp)

+A k bit ripple adder will take 3+2(k-1)=2k+1 gate delays to compute C<sub>out</sub>.
+So a 32 bit adder takes 65 gate delays

 -   3 time steps for 1st carry, then 2 time steps for each after that as the first level is pre computed